surbhibawaria/Election-Analysis/README.md

 2. Get a complete list of county and its total vote count.
 3. Calculate the total number of votes, and percentage of votes each county recieved.
 4. Calculate percentage of votes each county recieved.
-5. Determine the county with the largest number of voters
+5. Determine the county with the largest number of votes.

 ### Resources
 - Data Source: election_results.csv